rich-murphey/wasm-hostcall-example/README.md

 functions between WebAssembly and host will almost certainly be enhanced.
 Here are some production uses:

-* Fastly provides a Wasm [http_guest] API, to run customer Wasm http servers on edge compute.
+* Fastly provides a [http_guest] API, to run customer WebAssembly (Wasm) http servers on edge compute.
 * Cloudflare provides a Wasm Wireshark firewall API, [Wirefilter], to run customer Wasm firewall at the edge.